Pope visits Iraq’s war-ravaged north on last day of tour

-Francis will head to the northern city of Mosul, which was heavily damaged in the war against IS, to pray for Iraq’s war victims.
-The setting will be a city square surrounded by the remnants of four damaged churches belonging to some of Iraq’s myriad Christian rites and denominations.
+Francis headed to the northern city of Mosul, which was heavily damaged in the war against IS, to pray for Iraq’s war victims.
+In a scene unimaginable just four years ago, he mounted a stage in a city square surrounded by the remnants of four damaged churches belonging to some of Iraq’s myriad Christian rites and denominations.
+A jubilant crowd welcomed him.

 IS overran Mosul in June 2014 and declared a caliphate stretching from territory in northern Syria deep into Iraq’s north and west.
 It was from Mosul’s al-Nuri mosque that the group’s leader, Abu Bakr al-Baghdadi, made his only public appearance when he gave a Friday sermon calling on all Muslims to follow him as “caliph.”